 DEFENDING OUR ANCESTRAL TERRITORIES

-We are fully aware of the risk of losing our traditions, culture, and livelihoods if our territorial rights cease to exist.
-If we were forced to leave our lands, it would completely change our way of life and our social and cultural fabric.
-We would feel as if our culture and identity as indigenous peoples were being murdered.
+We are acutely aware that we the risk losing our traditions, culture, and livelihoods if our territorial rights are compromised.
+If we were forced to leave our lands, it would fundamentally alter our way of life and disrupt the social and cultural fabric of our communities.
+It would feel as though our culture and identity as Indigenous peoples were being systematically erased.

 A History of Resistance

-Our ancestors enjoyed an extensive cultural area spanning the forested lowlands of western Panama and eastern Costa Rica.
-Then, in 1502, Christopher Columbus dropped anchor in the Bocas del Toro archipelago.
-He was soon repelled by a contingent of Ngäbe warriors.
-Some 17 years later, in 1519, once Spain had gained a foothold in the Americas, Chief Urracá, the most celebrated Ngäbe leader of all time, united the isthmus in an 11-year guerrilla campaign against the Spanish Empire.
-He and many others were never subdued, but many Ngabe communities fled the lowlands and relocated on higher ground.
+Our ancestors inhabited a vast cultural area that spanned the forested lowlands of western Panama and eastern Costa Rica.
+In 1502, Christopher Columbus anchored in the Bocas del Toro archipelago but was soon repelled by a contingent of Ngäbe warriors.
+Eight years later, in 1510, Vasco Núñez de Balboa founded a permanent Spanish settlement in eastern Panama, going on to violently subjugate the region and establish Spain’s first territorial claim on mainland America.
+In 1519, Chief Urracá—one of our most celebrated Indigenous leaders—united the tribes of the isthmus in an 11-year guerrilla campaign against the Spanish Empire.
+While he and many others were never subdued, many Ngäbe communities fled the lowlands and sought refuge in the mountains of Panama’s interior.

 Ngäbe-Buglé Comarca

-The inhospitable mountains which once served as a base for Urracá and his troops are today home to the Comarca Ngäbe-Buglé, the largest of Panama’s semi-autonomous Indigenous provinces.
-The campaign for the Comarca arose in part as a collective response to territorial threats: the expansion of United Fruit banana plantations, the construction of the Interamerican highway, and land grabs by intruding ranchers and campesinos.
-The right to a Ngäbe-Buglé Comarca was won after a long campaign culminating in a historic march to the capital.
+The rugged mountains that once served as a stronghold for Urracá and his troops are today part of the Ngäbe-Buglé Comarca, the largest semi-autonomous Indigenous province in Panama.
+The campaign to establish the Comarca arose in response to various territorial threats including the expansion of United Fruit banana plantations, the construction of the Inter-American Highway, and land grabs by encroaching ranchers and settlers.
+The right to the Ngäbe-Buglé Comarca was achieved after a long struggle culminating in a historic march to the capital.

 Outside the Comarca

-Tens of thousands of Ngäbe live in communities, cities and homesteads outside the Comarca, mainly in the provinces of Bocas del Toro, Chiriquí and Veraguas, as well as in neighbouring Costa Rica.
-We are frequently excluded from high-level political decisions that impact our lives and usually lack the means to pursue litigation, for example, in disputes related to land and titling.
-In some places, Spanish may be quite limited, leaving our communities vulnerable to exploitation.
+Tens of thousands of Ngäbe live in communities, cities, and homesteads outside the Comarca, primarily in the provinces of Bocas del Toro, Chiriquí, and Veraguas, as well as in neighboring Costa Rica.
+We are often excluded from high-level political decisions that affect our lives and typically lack the resources to pursue legal action in disputes related to land and property rights.
+In some areas, proficiency in Spanish may be limited, leaving our communities vulnerable to exploitation.